samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

     curdoc().title = "Game Animation"

 Now run the bokeh server using **bokeh serve --show myapp**.
 For the plot to appear, run the bokeh serve from the directory where your myapp folder is placed.
-For example, If the myapp folder is located inside your dekstop/python directory, traverse (cd desktop/python) to the folder and run the bokeh serve command.
+For example, If the myapp folder is located inside your dekstop/python directory, traverse (cd desktop/python) to the folder on terminal/cmd and run the bokeh serve command.
 This should show the plot in the browser.

 The plot will only show the player coordinates at time 0.
 Now we need to add a slider and vary the time to show the full sequence of event.

+    #Add a slider freq
     freq = Slider(title="Game Time", value=0, start=all_team.time.unique().min(), end=all_team.time.unique().max(), step=1)